mrc-ide/global-lmic-reports-orderly/README.md

 screen -wipe
 ```

+## Docker Images and Pulling New Code Changes

 If there are code changes, then the images will take a while to build.
 These are separated into two components "base", which takes quite a while to build, and another image built on top of this that includes the fast moving packages.

 These are built automatically on [buildkite](https://buildkite.com/mrc-ide/global-lmic-report) but will take a number of minutes to complete.
 You can do this manually with: